Laboratories

 Advanced research at three laboratories

-In many areas SKB is at the forefront of global research into the final disposal of radioactive waste.
-Much of this research has been undertaken at our three laboratories in Oskarshamn.
+SKB is a global leader in research on the final disposal of radioactive waste.
+A significant portion of this pioneering work is conducted at our three specialized laboratories located in Oskarshamn.

 In 1995 the work of constructing the underground laboratory at Äspö north of Oskarshamn was completed.
 This is a 3.5-kilometre tunnel that descends to a depth of about 500 metres and is where we carried out much of the research on which the KBS-3 method is based – the method that will be used in the Spent Fuel Repository.
 It is also where the technology that will be used in the Spent Fuel Repository was tested and developed, in full scale and in a genuine underground environment.

-Since 2007 there has been a special facality at Äspö for work on buffers, the Multipurpose test facility.
-There we develop and test the equipment needed to handle and install the buffers in the Spent Fuel Repository.
+Since 2007, SKB has operated a dedicated facility at Äspö known as the Multipurpose Test Facility.
+This site is used to develop and test the equipment needed for handling and installing buffer materials in the Spent Fuel Repository.

 You can read more about our laboratories using the menu on the right.